 Joy James, SHADOWBOXING: BLACK FEMINIST POLITICS

 Audrey Lorde, SISTER OUTSIDER

-Weekly responses, class presentation, and a final research paper.
+Weekly responses, and a life history research project.